 Most people think that an FHA inspection is only necessary when the loan is coming from the U.S. Department of Housing and Urban Development (HUD).
 However, they will often need a WDO/WDI inspection report to ensure that homebuyers don’t pay a substantial amount of money for home repairs down the road.
 Termite damage, for example, can cost nearly $3,300 in repairs.

-Even if you’re not buying or selling a home, taking a proactive approach to WDO can be beneficial.
-If these organisms go unchecked, it can cause serious issues that require extensive repair and take a huge chunk out of your home’s value.
+Even if you’re not buying or selling a home, taking a proactive approach to WDO/WDIs can be beneficial.
+If these insects and organisms go unchecked, they can cause serious issues that require extensive repair and take a huge chunk out of your home’s value.

-If you notice any of the following issues, it may be time to call a WDO inspection expert:
+If you notice any of the following issues, it may be time to call a WDO/WDI inspection expert:

 - Whitish-yellowing tinge on wood

 - Wood that feels spongy or “gives” with pressure

 - The soil in wood cracks and crevices